pietroiurobert/password_generator-java/README.md

 This is a simple password generator project made in Java.
 The passwords are generated according to the following criterias:
-- the length of the password
+- the length of the password (integer)
-- uppercase or lowercase letters usage only. the password can use combined letters as well.
+- uppercase or lowercase letters usage only. the password can use combined letters as well. (string)
-- digits usage
+- digits usage (boolean)